zsu58/zsu58.github.io/_posts/programming/books/software_engineering_at_google/2025-03-23-sofware-google4.md

     * Seek out and understand context, especially for decisions that seem unusual.
 After you’ve understood the context and purpose of the code, consider whether your change still makes sense

 ### Scaling Your Questions: Ask the Community
-* Use the following community
+* Use the following community to ask questions
     * Group Chats
     * Mailing Lists
     * Question-and-Answer Platform